+Frontiers in Human Neuroscience.
+Frontiers in Neurology.
 Frontiers in Neuroscience.
+Frontiers in Psychology.
 Frontiers in Systems Neuroscience.
-Frontiers in Neurology.
 Altered auditory and multisensory temporal processing in autism spectrum disorders.
-Leslie D.

 ASD occurs in 1:68 individuals in the United States (Baio, 2014) and complex genetic interactions appear responsible for a high degree of heterogeneity of the clinical symptoms in ASD.
 Individuals with ASD often co-express other comorbidities including epilepsy which often complicates diagnosis and treatment.
-Autism spectrum disorder is typically diagnosed during the first 3 years of life, a period of extensive neurite formation, synaptogenesis and refinement (Huttenlocher and Dabholkar, 1997; Zoghbi and Bear, 2012; Stamou et al., 2013; McGee et al., 2014).
+A Translational Framework of Educational Neuroscience in Learning Disorders.
+Introduction Educational neuroscience (EN), a discipline situated between neuroscientific and psychological research, has remained rather distant from educational research (Bruer, 2016).

 The term “spectrum” refers to the wide range of symptoms and levels of impairment that can occur in individuals with ASD.
 Multimodal Diffusion-MRI and MEG Assessment of Auditory and Language System Development in Autism Spectrum Disorder.
 Introduction The etiology or, indeed, etiologies of autism spectrum disorder (ASD) is currently unknown.